“When other kids trip over they will get up, brush the dirt off and carry on – when my kids trip over they risk dislocating their ankle.”

 Ms Clapham hopes to raise awareness about the under-diagnosed condition.

-“While we have a great team of supporting and knowledgeable specialists and allied health professionals, I have encountered several problems when it comes to hospital visits.
+“Particularly in our government’s health and disability sectors.
+Whilst we have a great team of supporting and knowledgeable specialists and allied health professionals, I have encountered several problems when it comes to hospital visits.

 “EDS is a debilitating and serious chronic condition that is degenerative in nature.
 Whilst there is no cure, a diagnosis is still important, as it allows access to the appropriate management of symptoms.